 Environmental Solutions from the Horticultural Industry

-The Nursery & Garden Industry NSW & ACT [NGINA] is the peak body for Amenity Horticulture.
-NGINA represents the interests of an industry with sales of around $2 billion per annum and employing over 16,000 people.
+NGINA is the peak body for amenity horticulture and represents the interests of an industry with sales of around $2 billion per annum and employing over 16,000 people.
 NGINA can assist residents of NSW to reduce energy consumption, thereby reducing pollution and adapting to the impacts of global climate change.

-The Australian public are very focused on climate change issue following the release of the Garnaut Report.
+The Australian public are very focussed on climate change issues following the release of the Garnaut Climate Change Review.

-NGINA is committed to working closely with NSW & ACT Government departments, councils and agencies to promote the theme of Cooling our planet - one backyard at a time.
+NGINA is committed to working closely with NSW and ACT government departments, councils and agencies to promote the theme of "cooling our planet, one backyard at a time."

-Together, we should be promoting the following issues as outlined in the booklet entitled:
+Together, we should be promoting the following issues (as outlined in the booklet):

 - Household energy consumption can be reduced through efficient garden design, in particular the placement of trees around homes and small buildings.

 - Internal temperatures reduce by 6-12 degrees Celsius in summer.
-Multiple trees can achieve energy reductions as much as 40%
+Multiple trees can achieve energy reductions by as much as 40%.

-The NGINA staff have a wealth of knowledge regarding these issues and we look forward to working with you to make our environment a better place to live in.
+NGINA staff has a wealth of knowledge regarding these issues and we look forward to working with you to make our environment a better place to live in.